TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/06_lesson/project.md

 ```

 ### Implementation Details
+Plan out your story on pencil and paper first, before you start implementing the program.
+* Create your story
+* Select the missing words
+* Determine each words part of speech
+* Create introduction
+* Create questions
+* Divide story into print statements

 As mentioned above the program must request words from the user.
 The following **must** be included in the program:
 * 10 different words inputted
 * Variable names should correspond to the part of speech requested and part of the story they belong to (e.g. `noun1`, `verb2`, etc)
-* You may only use 3 print statements.
+* You may only use 3 print statements to tell your story

 ## Grading
 ### Scheme/Rubric